 I talked a lot about the software blue light filters but there was one parallel blue light revolution in the face of blue light filter glasses.

-I’m not an expert into the glasses side but I think it’s proper to start with
+I’m not an expert in the glasses side but I think it’s proper to start with

 Founded in 2006 way before f.lux came into existence Gunnar was actually the first product to try to fight computer vision syndrome and to filter blue light with the help of special lenses.